jakeleyhr/GetVISTA/README.md

                         Output file name for the gene coordinates -all, --all_transcripts
-                        Include all transcripts (instead of canonical transcript only) -start_value START_VALUE
-                        Start value for coordinates, 1 by default -nocut                Don't delete annotations not included in sequence -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on species and gene name
+                        Include all transcripts (instead of canonical transcript only) -nocut                Don't delete annotations not included in sequence -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on species and gene name